 Covid-19: Delhi’s LG issues order prohibiting reservation of hospitals for state’s residents

-Anil Baijal directed the government and medical authorities in the Capital to ensure that treatment was not denied to anybody on grounds of residency.
+Deputy CM Manish Sisodia claimed the BJP forced Anil Baijal to make the decision, while Kejriwal said this would be a huge challenge.

-Delhi’s Lieutenant Governor Anil Baijal on Monday issued an order that prohibited reserving state-run hospitals, and some private ones, for residents of the city.
+Delhi’s Lieutenant Governor Anil Baijal on Monday issued an order prohibiting reserving state-run hospitals, and some private ones, for residents of the city.
 Baijal directed the government and medical authorities in the national Capital to ensure that treatment was not denied to anybody on the grounds that they were not residents of the city.

 The Arvind Kejriwal-led Delhi government had on Sunday directed that these hospitals could only treat residents of the city, in an effort to ease pressure on beds caused due to the coronavirus crisis.
 Baijal passed the order as the chairperson of the Delhi Disaster Management Authority.